MarkusTeufelberger/BBW/README.md

 The Vagrantfile installs Bazel and the necessary tools to build the generated snappy.WORKSPACE.

+# Tips and Tricks

+git clone a repo and check with git show-ref --tags which commits have which tag to get a quick overview of releases.

 All of the content here is subject to change, this is more of a public backup.
 The lack of a license is intentional to discourage people from building upon this.